 The “$50 million phone call”

 Samuel L. Hinkle, left, president and chairman of the Hershey Chocolate Corporation, reenacts his 1963 phone call to Penn State president Dr. Eric E. Walker in which he invited Walker to discuss establishing a medical school and teaching hospital in Hershey.
 The M. S. Hershey Foundation gave a $50 million gift to The Pennsylvania State University for the project.
-With this grant and $21.3 million from the U.S. Public Health Service, the University built Penn State College of Medicine and the Milton S. Hershey Medical Center.
+With this grant and $21.3 million from the U.S. Public Health Service, the University built Penn State College of Medicine and Milton S. Hershey Medical Center.

 Penn State College of Medicine opened its doors to the first class of students in 1967.

-This is Penn State Health
+Penn State Health

 In 2015, Penn State Health acquired St. Joseph Regional Health Network in Berks County.
-Penn State Health St. Joseph includes an acute care hospital in Bern Township, Pa., and a downtown Reading campus.
+Penn State Health St. Joseph Medical Center includes an acute care hospital in Bern Township, Pa., and a downtown Reading campus.
 The rapidly growing health system expanded once again in 2017 to acquire Physicians’ Alliance LTD, the largest independent physician practice group in Lancaster County.
-That same year, Penn State Health partnered with Highmark Health to facilitate the creation of a value-based, community care network in the region.
-Penn State Health now encompasses more than 2,000 physicians and direct care providers at more than 100 medical office locations.

-The College of Medicine boasts a portfolio of nearly $100 million in funded research and more than 1,700 students and trainees in medicine, nursing, other health professions and biomedical research at its Hershey campus and a regional medical campus in State College.
+The College of Medicine boasts a portfolio of nearly $159 million in funded research and more than 1,700 students and trainees in medicine, nursing, other health professions and biomedical research at its Hershey campus and a regional medical campus in State College.

 The College of Medicine was the first in the nation to have a dedicated Department of Humanities and a Department of Family and Community Medicine.
 It recruits faculty members who are internationally known for their accomplishments in research, education and patient care.

 Penn State College of Medicine offers doctor of philosophy degrees in anatomy, biomedical sciences, biostatistics, epidemiology and neuroscience; an MD/PhD Medical Scientist Training Program; a physician assistant master’s degree program; and master’s degrees in anatomy, clinical research, laboratory animal medicine and public health.
-Each year, approximately 560 resident physicians are trained in medical specialties at Hershey Medical Center.
+Each year, approximately 560 resident physicians are trained in medical specialties at Milton S. Hershey Medical Center.

 Continuing education programs serve health care professionals throughout Pennsylvania, with enrollment exceeding 39,000 each year.